ElasticMint/website/drafts/too-many-tests.md

 Once the test passes, it's refactoring time.
 There's no need to write any more tests because we already know it works.
 Any classes that are extracted should not be exposed publically.
 In the world of C#, this means they should be `internal`.
 Another thing we tend not to do!

 At this point it's ok to create dependencies inline.
+You might do this with a factory.
 They don't need to be injected into the constructor.
 Nothing is gained by doing this.
 I realise this goes against all our current practices, but the simple truth is that it's very rare for there to be multiple implementations of an interface.
 We've been creating all these interfaces in the name of flexibility, when actually we just don't need it.

 As a result of this I will have far fewer tests, any tests I do have will not be tied to my implementation, and if I need to refactor at some point in the future I can do so easily.